Asset management

 This is accomplished by combining evidence-based analysis with professional management in order to:

-- facilitate decision-making and risk assessments
+- facilitate effective decision-making and risk assessments

 - meet legislative and regulatory requirements

-- establish and monitor service levels
+- establish service levels

 - prepare for climate change